Barbados Weather… As the Bajans say: Hot As Ass!

 The last hurricane to hit the island was in 1955.
 Hurricane Janet killed 38 people and caused US$5m damage, but across the Caribbean and Central America more than 1,000 people perished.
 Nowadays, there’s plenty of warning and room in the shelter.

 Hurricanes Tomas and Matthew hit the Lesser Antilles in 2010 and 2016.
 Both were downgraded to tropical storms when they hit Barbados.
+In 2017, Hurricanes Harvey and Irma, which both devastated parts of the US and nearby islands in the Caribbean, also missed Barbados.

 The dry season is from January to June, although there is still the chance of showers.
 These clear quickly and cool the air.
 Known locally as liquid sunshine…